 Before using tesamorelin injection,

-• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: cyclosporine (Gengraf, Sandimmune, Neoral); medications for seizures; and corticosteroids or hormonal steroids such as cortisone, dexamethasone (Decadron, Dexone), estrogen (Premarin, Prempro, others), methylprednisolone (Medrol), prednisone (Deltasone), progesterone (Prometrium), and testosterone (Androderm, Androgel, others).
+• tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using tesamorelin injection.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-• tell your doctor if you have or have ever had pituitary gland surgery, a pituitary gland tumor, or any other problems related to your pituitary gland.
+• tell your doctor if you have ever received radiation therapy in the area of the head or brain; if you recently had a head accident or trauma; or if you have or have ever had pituitary gland surgery, a pituitary gland tumor, or any other problems related to your pituitary gland.
 Also tell your doctor if you have or have ever had cancer or any kind of growth or tumor.
 Your doctor may tell you not to use tesamorelin injection.

 What SPECIAL DIETARY instructions should I follow?